-3.2 Most NPOs derive their income from non business transactions like donations, contributions, grants, programs or events contributions, fees or investment income.
-Revenue is not received as a part of exchange between the NPO and a third party in most cases.
+3.2 Most NPOs derive their income from non business transactions like donations, contributions, grants, programs or events contributions, subscription or membership fees, or investment income.
+Another mode which is commonly used nowadays is fundraising through social media campaigns and crowdfunding Revenue is not received as a part of exchange between the NPO and a third party in most cases.
 There are usually statutory and tax prohibitions on carrying out commercial activities.
 If the NPO carries out such business activities, the express condition is that either the entire revenue has to go toward meeting their objectives and should be related to their mission.
 However, it would be wrong to assume that all NPOs survive on contributions from a vast multitude of general public.
 Publicly-supported charities, form just a small segment of the non-profit sector in terms of assets or revenue.

-There are essentially three ways by which NPOs get revenues:
+3.3 There are various methods by which NPOs get funds: